The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The city of Seville has a good public transport system consisting of a bus, subway, and tram system that together connect most parts of the city.
 The bus system covers all the barrios of the city and services run from 6:00 a.m. to 11:30 p.m. every day.
 Bus tickets need to be bought from the driver once onboard the bus and each ticket is only valid for one trip.
 The subway, or metro system, opened in 2008 and is a clean and efficient way of getting around the city.
 Currently, the subway only has one line that runs from east to west across the city, though another three lines are under construction.
 The subway system has twenty-two stations across the city and it is a very popular form of transport for both visitors and locals.
 One day or weekly passes for the subway are available at all of the stations from either the counter or a vending machine.
 The tram system is small and only covers a distance of just under a mile (1.4 km) but it situated in the heart of the city center.
 One day passes are available at all four of the tram stations.

-International entry status: Entry is partially open for citizens and permanent residents of Portugal
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Portugal

-The information above was last checked on 6/23/21.
-Remember to review the latest COVID-19 travel safety regulations for your bus to Sevilla from Lisbon as this information can change.
+The above information was last checked on 9/21/21.
+Remember to check the latest COVID-19 travel safety regulations for your bus between Lisbon and Sevilla closer to your date of departure here

 The current restriction level for your return trip by bus from Sevilla to Lisbon is: Partially open